It's probably a good thing Jack and Sue Gibson recognized the shot blocker in their son at a young age.

 Long gone are the days when Gibson used to stop shots with a broomstick against his dad back home in Pittsburgh.
 Now he's doing it for real with the Under-18 U.S. National Team Development Program in Ann Arbor, Mich.
 In fact, Gibson is looking to follow in the footsteps of one of the NTDP's most esteemed graduates, Jack Campbell, who was the first American-born player drafted last June when the Dallas Stars called his name with the 11th pick.

 Gibson actually has one up on Campbell at this point in his career because, unlike the latter, Gibson just so happens to be the No. 1-rated player at his position on the NHL Central Scouting's midterm release of North American goalies.
-Campbell was rated No. 2 on the final release last year.
+Campbell was rated No. 2 at the midway point last year.
 Joe Exter, goalie coach for the NTDP, has had a first-hand look at what all the fuss is about.

 "He has size and presence in the net, and moves with power," Exter said.
 "The best part is he's not just a limited goaltender for being a big guy.
 He's multi-dimensional.
 He has power, athleticism, and he's got good flexibility.
 And those parts of his game allow him to have success at the high level.
 He also has a calm demeanor in the net."